What To Expect

 You’re not disappointed.

 Before long, hundreds of whistling wings swirl above like a tornado and gradually descend towards the field.
 Specklebellies cackle tauntingly, daring you to take your best shot.
 Heart pounding, you wait for the guide to call the shot.
 “Get ‘em!”
-You emerge from the blind and knock several plump drakes from the flock.
+You emerge from the blind and knock several mature birds from the flock.

 And that is just the first wave.